Web3 UX Design: The Top Challenges of UX/UI Design in Blockchain and How to Tackle Them

 Transaction history visualisation with explorer API

-However, there are few solutions how to tackle the challenge of reading blockchain explorers.
+However, there are a few solutions to tackle the challenge of reading blockchain explorers.
 First, the best thing to do is to avoid linking transaction status on a blockchain explorer itself.
 Instead, it is better to link a transaction on an explorer additionally.
-Using an API of a blockchain explorer widget with data visualisation can be a way to go.
+Using an API of a blockchain explorer widget with data visualization can be a way to go.

 Unfortunately, there are not that many ready-to-use solutions for even the notorious blockchain as Ethereum.
-So, the chances that buliding one and designing one on Web3 product’s behalf are quite high.
+So, the chances that building one and designing one on Web3 product’s behalf are pretty high.

 Final thoughts

-As the number of Web3 fintech products is rising — our mission is to stay dedicated to the customer-centric design and to enhance the adoption of new technologies.
-Web3 challenges designers with its tech-rooted language, a steep learning curve for average users, and a low frictionless user experience.
+As the number of Web3 fintech products is rising, our mission is to stay dedicated to customer-centric design and enhance the adoption of new technologies.
+Web3 challenges designers with its tech-rooted language, steep learning curve for average users, and low frictionless user experience.

-But these challenges are encouraging us to shape a better Web3 UX for the end customers, creators and users.
+These challenges are not insurmountable.
+They are opportunities that we, together, can seize to shape a better Web3 UX for the end customers, creators, and users.

-We already know how to tackle these challenges, and are all set to create a consistent, comprehensive Web3 design.
+We already know how to tackle these challenges and are ready to create a consistent, comprehensive Web3 design.

 Our top goal is to make the onboarding seamless for new users of any Web3 fintech product and to build the highest trust level by simply making Web3 design better.